meister03/bump-reminder-docs/guide/premium/custombot.md

 **The terms "us", "our" and "we" represent Bump Reminder, during "there", "they" represents the Service offered by the mentioned Dev below.**

-**The Developer Lilsadpanda offers a service named Custom Bots, which is a service not operated by Bump Reminder and is not affiliated to Bump Reminder.**
+**The Community Manager Daniel offers a service named Custom Bots, which is a service not operated by Bump Reminder and is not affiliated to Bump Reminder.**

 * **Bump Reminder isn't responsible for the damage caused by there Service.**
 * **By using there Service, you agree transferring your Bump Reminder Data to there Service**
 * **You can not demand any kind of Refund towards Bump Reminder, since we do not operate there Service.**

-**By using there Service, you agree to this following ToS and** [**there Privacy Policy & ToS on this Page**](https://github.com/LilSadPanda/custombotstudio) there tos
+**By using there Service, you agree to this following ToS and** [**there Privacy Policy & ToS on this Page**](https://github.com/Daniel43211/CbVerse) there tos

 ### Patnership Agreement

-#### This Patnership Agreement should regulate the Cooperation between Bump Reminder and the Service named Custom Bot Studio
+#### This Patnership Agreement should regulate the Cooperation between Bump Reminder and the Service named CBVerse

 * The Partnership does not consist of any mutual interests.
 * The Partnership can be discontinued at any time.